 Any tips for those who are using Heap or to help people get started?

 Start with the end goal in mind.
 What are the main things you want to learn about your business or your customer?
 From there, start building out your event tracking and your dashboards.

-Any other advice for marketing or product teams trying to become more data driven?
+Any other advice for marketing or

 Don’t make being “data driven” a daunting task.
 The end goal is to find a couple KPIs that will be the north star for the team.
 These KPIs should help you measure a successful customer experience.
 Examples include a high purchase conversion rate for e-commerce companies, a strong referral rate for community platforms, or an onboarding completion rate for SaaS companies.
 To uncover these KPIs, approach being data driven from the perspective of the customer journey.
 Map out the customer experience from discovery to transaction or referral.
 Then identify the top five metrics to measure along the way.
 It’s better to focus on fewer metrics that actually change your behavior, as opposed to looking at a cluttered dashboard and not coming away with any high-impact action items.